How much protein do I need per day in my diet?

 And this can affect how you feel, your performance and even your behavior.

-When you track macros, you don't need to count calories directly.
-Instead, you record the number of grams of each macronutrient that you consume each day.
+When you track macros, there is no need to count calories directly.
+Instead, you record the number of grams of each macronutrient you consume each day.

-Each macronutrient provides a certain number of calories:
+Each macronutrient provides a certain amount of calories:

 • 1 gram of protein = 4 calories. |